 Job Classification Review

 It is the policy of the University of Houston-Victoria to maintain a job evaluation and classification system that provides competitive pay ranges with different rates of pay for non-faculty positions requiring different levels of responsibility, experience, skill, and knowledge.
 The job classification system shall provide a fair and equitable method for preparing and updating job descriptions, for assigning jobs to pay grades, and for compensating staff employees holding benefits-eligible positions at the university.
-The Director of Human Resources and Equal Opportunity/Title IX Coordinator (the Director) is responsible for the administration and maintenance of the job evaluation and classification system for university staff employees.
+The Director of Human Resources is responsible for the administration and maintenance of the job evaluation and classification system for university staff employees.
 No new staff position may be established and filled nor may an existing position be reclassified without prior evaluation and approval by the Director and the Executive Committee.

 The Director and an independent Compensation Consultant shall periodically review job classifications to ensure that positions are properly classified.
 This review shall take place annually, or on an as needed basis.
 The Executive Committee may put this review on hold pending budget limitations.